willl-katz/pagshoes/README.md

 This project aims to implement the PagSeguro API in a basic way, taking advantage of the NEXT.js framework and the Axios library to make API calls.
 Additionally, GSAP will be used to create dynamic and attractive animations.

-To test the payment, simply use the test cards provided in the documentation: [`Cartões de teste Pagseguro`](https://dev.pagbank.uol.com.br/docs/cartoes-de-teste)
+To test the payment, simply use the test cards provided in the documentation: [`Pagseguro test cards`](https://dev.pagbank.uol.com.br/docs/cartoes-de-teste)

 ## Getting Started